 For information on assessment arrangements, please visit the assessment page.

-Your Faculty or Department are likely to use Moodle to help set work and assessment.
+Your Faculty or Department is likely to use Moodle to help set work and assessment.

 If you need help and support using Moodle, you can use the drop-down list of Help topics on the top right of all Moodle pages.